rundeck/docs/docs/learning/solutions/automated-diagnostics/automation-actions.md

 	- Associate with team(s)<br>
 	  If desired, select one or more **Teams**.
 This limits access for this action to members of those teams.
 Leave blank to make universally available in the selected services.
 	  <br>![](~@assets/img/paactions3.png)<br><br>
-6. Click Create Action.
+6. Click **Create Action**.
 This Automated Action can now be invoked from an incident or from [Event Orchestration](https://support.pagerduty.com/docs/event-orchestration):<br>
    ![**Invoke from Incident**](@assets/img/rbactions6.png)
 :::warning Heads Up
 Although the Action can be invoked from PagerDuty, the output of the Job will not yet appear on the Incident Timeline.